alabou/NMOS-MatroxOnly/NMOS With IS-11.md

 If more than one Output is associated with a Receiver the current IS-11 API does not provide further insights about the relationship (topology) between the essence consumed by the Receiver and the Outputs.

 The Output resource is not part of the Registry.
-A controller MAY observe changes of the Output resource through the associated Receivers resource `version` attribute.
+A controller MAY observe changes of the Output resource through the associated Device resource `version` attribute.

 A Device SHOULD use descriptive labels on the Output resources to associate a physical connector with the Output.